wazo-platform/wazo-doc/source/administration/ctiserver/ctiserver.rst

 =================

-To enable encryption of CTI communications between server and clients, you have to create enable STARTTLS in :menuselection:`CTI Server --> General settings --> General`
+To enable encryption of CTI communications between server and clients, you have to enable STARTTLS in :menuselection:`CTI Server --> General settings --> General`

 Custom certificates can be added in :menuselection:`Configuration --> Certificates`